 Don’t Tell The Narcissist You’re Leaving

 This sounds like ghosting – and it can be.
 But there is a time and place where it can be acceptable.
 Eventually, you should tell them about the decision to break up/move out/stop talking, but this should come after you’ve made the plans and arrangements to distance yourself.
 Be prepared for the worst.
+Those with narcissistic personality traits relish the idea and feeling of absolute control and when that’s disturbed, it can get ugly.
 Find help through family or friends – make sure you have a group of people behind you to not only offer support, but safety as well.
 Narcissists know how to trap their victims: either through a burst of a suffocating abundance of love, or through using their victim’s weakness to keep them under their thumbs.

 Re-establish Your Other Relationships Before Escaping The Narcissist

-When involved with a narcissist, there’s a chance that you may have been forced to cut ties with your friends and family.
+When involved with someone with narcissism, there’s a chance that you may have been forced to cut ties with your friends and family.
 Narcissists love a captive audience, and when their victim is distracted by other loved ones, that becomes an issue, thus another unnecessary war erupts in the household between the narcissist and their victim.
 And the narcissist always wins.

 Shield Yourself From Their Tactics